 You can apply to be admitted into paratrooper training even if you have started your military service in some other brigade-level unit.
-If you do apply and are accepted into paratrooper training, your military service will be put on hold.
-You will be ordered on leave until the next paratrooper course begins.
 Even though you have already done part of your military service, this does not count when you are accepted into paratrooper training.
 Paratrooper training always lasts 347 days.
+If you have completed your military service in another unit of the Defence Forces, you cannot start it again.